John McGlinn: Biography

 The three-disc, three-and-a-half hour Show Boat album was highly acclaimed, and the one-disc Anything Goes album, was acclaimed by some, but panned by others.
 The New Yorker magazine called McGlinn's Show Boat "the show album of the past" and "a show album for the future.

 It unites the possibilities of reproduction and reinvestigation."
 McGlinn unearthed the lost materials for Show Boat in a Secaucus, New Jersey, warehouse in 1982.

-In 1992 EMI chose not to renew his contract.
+In 1992, EMI chose not to renew his contract.
 During this period he conducted many performances of musicals in concert, including the original 1925 No, No, Nanette (at the Carnegie Recital Hall), and the Kern-Hammerstein show Sunny.
 He made several radio appearances with the BBC Symphony Orchestra for BBC Radio 3, conducted several concerts in conjunction with the Library of Congress Music Division, and was guest conductor on an "Evening With The Boston Pops" telecast.
 He returned to the recording studio to make two albums of excerpts from Wagner operas for Naxos Records.
 At the New York City Opera he conducted revivals of Brigadoon and H.M.S.
 Pinafore and, in 1993, at Juilliard School of Music, he conducted the Poulenc one-act operas La Voix Humaine and Les Mamelles de Tiresias.
 Another project, begun in early 2001, was to record and edit for The Packard Humanities Institute scholarly editions of Victor Herbert and Jerome Kern musicals, but none of these albums has been released.
 McGlinn left the project in 2002 and the future of the recordings remains in limbo.
 His last project was to edit a new edition of the 1954 Broadway version of Peter Pan for Samuel French.

 McGlinn was found dead in his New York City apartment on February 14, 2009, of a heart attack.
+He was 55 years old.